Enterprise-CMCS/macpro-mako/.github/PULL_REQUEST_TEMPLATE.md

 _How does this change address the issue?_

-## Learning

-_Describe the research stage_

-_Links to blog posts, patterns, libraries or addons used to solve this problem_

-## Assorted Notes/Considerations
+## Assorted Notes/Considerations/Learning

-_List any other information that you think is important... a post-merge activity, someone to notify, etc._
+_List any other information that you think is important... a post-merge activity, someone to notify, what you learned, etc._